SumoLogic/sumologic-documentation/docs/reuse/csoar-delivery-2.md

-(Applies only to organizations running Cloud SOAR in the cloud.)
+*(Applies only to organizations running the Delivery 2 version of Cloud SOAR.)*